alttch/bma-info/eva-webengine-react/components/evaliveplayer.rst

      - no
      - custom CSS styles
    * - autoSize
-     - EvaLivePlayerAutoSize (enum from eva-webengine-multimedia)
+     - EvaPlayerAutoSize (enum from eva-webengine-multimedia)
      - no
      - Automatically adjust player size
    * - onError